OS/2 Trace Tools v. 20201213 (13/12/2020, Steven Levine) |

 If you don't have a working OS/2 trace setup, see:

-particular problem.
+problem.

-the application home directory.
+application home directory.

 If you are working on an application startup problem, shut down the

-application before running trcinit.
+application before running TraceCtl.

 configuration file.